isomorphic-software/smartclient-docs/classes/DataSource.md

 *   **responseObjects** is the response data as a list of objects, either Maps or Javabeans, depending on what data model you are using - see [beanClassName](#attr-datasourcebeanclassname).
 If the underlying response data is actually a single object, this is just that single object wrapped in a List
 *   **responseObject** is the response data as a single object.
 If the underlying response data is not a single object - ie, it is a list of objects - this will just be the first item in the list

-Additionally, if the dataSource is a [server-side RestConnector](../kb_topics/serverRestConnector.md#kb-topic-server-side-rest-connector), a number of additional variables are made available:

-*   **responseText** is the actual XML or JSON text returned by the REST service
-*   **completeData** is the entire REST response converted into a structure of Java Lists and Maps by parsing the JSON or XML text (note, only if the [requiresCompleteRESTResponse](#attr-datasourcerequirescompleterestresponse) flag is true)
-*   **responseRecords** is the REST response converted into a list of records, either by:

-    *   Parsing a list-type response from the JSON or XML text returned by the REST service, or
-    *   Parsing the response and then applying the [recordXPath](#attr-datasourcerecordxpath), if a recordXPath is declared

-    `responseRecords` is provided to the script as a List of Maps.
-If the dataSource expresses a responseTemplate, it is the list of records _after_ templating has been processed
-*   **responseRecordsBeforeTemplating** is the `responseRecords` as they were before the `responseTemplate` was applied.
-It is only present if the dataSource declares a `responseTemplate`

-Normally, both `responseObjects` and (for RESTDataSource only) `responseRecords` are "live".
+Normally, `responseObjects` are "live".
 This means that any changes you make to them in your script will affect the underlying objects in the response data and be seen in downstream processing.
 This means that your script can modify things in place and does not need to return a value; this is the recommended approach.

 If your script _does_ return a value, we will assign that value as the response data on return from the script.